OWH-projects/javascript-training/README.md

 // start a loop
    for (i=0;i&lt;fruit.length;i++) {

-// in each loop, add data to the table_content variable
+// for each loop, add data to the table_content variable
         table_content += [
         '&lt;tr>&lt;td>',
         fruit[i].name,